Buying & Selling Residential Property

 Transfer of Equity

-A Transfer of Equity literally means just that- you are transferring some of the equity in the property from sometime two names to one name, vice versa, or adding a new person to the title deeds.
+A Transfer of Equity literally means just that- you are transferring some of the equity in the property from two names to one name, vice versa, or adding a new person to the title deeds.
 This is often done as part of a matrimonial settlement.

 When there is a mortgage involved, the mortgage company will also have to consent to the Transfer of Equity.
-Surprisingly there can sometimes be Stamp Duty payable on a Transfer of Equity and we can advise you of this at the outset of the transaction.
+Surprisingly there can be sometimes Stamp Duty payable on a Transfer of Equity and we can advise you of this at the outset of the transaction.
 However, if the Transfer is made pursuant to a Consent Order as part of the divorce/separation proceedings, then there is usually no Stamp Duty payable.

 The Conveyancing team will be able to advise you and explain your options clearly.